two students walking outside a building on campus

 Presents a bio-psycho-social perspective on the developmental processes of human personality and behavior.
 It also examines human interactions within the social environment, concentrating on interactions between individuals and families, while emphasizing the ecological perspective.
 Fall semester only.
 Prerequisite: Admitted MSW students only or consent.

-SW 607 Person in Environment II: Groups, Organizations, & Families (3)
+SW 607 Person in Environment II: Groups, Organizations, & Communities (3)

 Students are exposed to concepts and substantive information about persons-in-environment transactions.
 Emphasis is placed on the structure and dynamic processes of organizations, communities and societies.
 Spring semester only.
 Prerequisites: Admitted MSW students only or consent.